phaubertin/jinue/doc/layout.md

 CPU unless disabled by options on the kernel command line.
 (TODO support for the kernel command line is not yet implemented.)
 In order to enable PAE, a new set of page tables and page directories with the right format must first be allocated and initialized.
-These new page tables implement the exact same mappings as the existing, non-PAE ones.
+These new page tables implement the same mappings as the existing, non-PAE ones.

 The new page tables are allocated right after the existing page tables and page directory, i.e. in the 0-2MB region rather than in the region starting at